rg-3/tenv.rb/README.md

 __7. Write your own commands__

-The `commands/` directory is a place where you can add Ruby scripts that will be loaded when tenv starts.
+The `commands/` directory is a place where you can add Ruby scripts that will be loaded when tenv.rb starts.
 It's intended as a place you can add your own commands and scripts.

-The tenv command class is a class who has inherited from the Pry command class.
+The tenv.rb command class is a class who has inherited from the Pry command class.
-It implements a `twitter_client` method that returns an instance of `Twitter::REST::Client` and it acts as a super class for all tenv commands.
+It implements a `twitter_client` method that returns an instance of `Twitter::REST::Client` and it acts as a super class for all tenv.rb commands.

-The following example is a tenv command that prints a random tweet from your
+The following example is a tenv.rb command that prints a random tweet from your home timeline:
-timeline:

 ```ruby
 class RandomTweet < Tenv::Command